bigeasy/stencil/diary.markdown

  * [modulr-node](https://github.com/tobie/modulr-node/tree/v0.6.1).
  * [Lazy evaluation of CommonJS modules](http://calendar.perfplanet.com/2011/lazy-evaluation-of-commonjs-modules/).

-Having gone a couple rounds with resource loading, here's what I've disovered.
+Having gone a couple rounds with resource loading, here's what I've discovered.

 The JSON resource loading is not needed by Stencil itself, therefore it doesn't belong in Stencil itself.
 However, there is hardly ever going to be a Stencil